 2. Departmental system of internal control over financial reporting

 The Office has a well-established governance and accountability structure to support its assessment efforts and oversight of its system of internal control.
 An internal control management framework, approved by the Commissioner, is in place and includes:

 - Organizational accountability structures as they relate to internal control management to support sound financial management, including roles and responsibilities of senior managers in their areas of responsibility for control management;

 - Ongoing communication and training on statutory requirements, and policies and procedures for sound financial management and control; and

-The Audit Committee provides advice to the Commissioner on the adequacy and functioning of the department's risk management, control and governance frameworks and processes.
+The Audit and Evaluation Committee provides advice to the Commissioner on the adequacy and functioning of the Office's risk management, control and governance frameworks and processes.